phenriquecarmo/nasa-to-aws/README.md

     - Sends the email to a recipient specified in the environments using Amazon SES with the image attached and a nicely formatted body.

-9. **SES (Simple Email Service)**
+9. **SES (Simple Email service)**
-   - Delivers the email to the recipient (SES_RECIPIENT_EMAIL), including The picture, the custom subject and body text
+   - Delivers the email to the recipient (The registered and confirmed users on the PostgreSQL Database), including The picture, the custom subject and customized body text

 10. **CI/CD & Terraform**
-   The entire infrastructure is managed using Terraform (*IaC*), including backend state storage in S3.
+   The entire infrastructure is managed using Terraform (*IaC*), including backend state storage in S3 so that we can avoid conflicts.
 GitHub and CI/CD pipeline are used to ensure consistent deployment.
 ---

 ## 🚀 Technologies on the project